IST210Group11/DS340WGroup30/README.md

-# DS340WGroup30
+Stock Prediction with Adversarial Training
-Reproduction of research from paper "Predicting the direction of stock market prices using random forest"
+Base methodology from research paper "Predicting the direction of stock market prices using random forest"

+Implemented adversarial training and saw an average accuracy increase of around 2%

 This GitHub repository is for academic purposes only.
 The materials uploaded here is for a course project on Applied Data Science.